ShklaY/study_project/README.md

-# this is a study project :sparkles: #
+# this is a study project :sparkles: :sparkles: :sparkles: #